Shirakumo/radiance-tutorial/Part 1.md

 So far this endpoint doesn't do anything except check that it gets the required `text` argument somehow.
 Not very useful.
 Indeed, we'll need to get access to a database to store our information in.
 Radiance provides for that as well, by way of an interface.
 Interfaces are a form of contract for the signatures of symbols in a package.
 What this means is that an interface is a specification that defines the signatures and behaviour of functions, variables, macros, etc. within a package.
 When something wants to make use of an interface's functionality, a specific implementation of that interface is then loaded.

 A database interface is perhaps the most obvious and sensible example.
 After all, there are many different types of databases, but all of them can be used in a very similar fashion for the most part.
-As such it makes sense to define an interface for databases in general, and let the choice of the specific database up to someone else-- usually the administrator of a final Radiance installation.
+As such it makes sense to define an interface for databases in general, and leave the choice of the specific database up to someone else-- usually the administrator of a final Radiance installation.

 Now, in order to make use of the database interface, we'll first need to add it to our system's dependencies.